fbpixelDo You Need to Take Progesterone After IUI? | Thomson Medical

 • The final method of administration is intramuscular injection into your buttock muscle.

-• This method is most commonly used in in vitro fertilisation (IVF) procedures and can deliver higher progesterone levels into the bloodstream.
+• This method is most commonly used in in vitro fertilisation (IVF) procedures.

 What are the risks of taking progesterone supplements?